Robert F. Kennedy Human Rights: Human Rights Award

 The Robert F. Kennedy Human Rights Award was created by Kathleen Kennedy Townsend in 1984 to honor individuals around the world who show courage and have made a significant contribution to human rights in their country.

-In addition to receiving a financial award, laureates work with the organization on human rights-related projects.
+In addition to receiving a financial award, laureates can partner with the RFK Center on projects to advance their human rights work, benefiting from the resources and technologies at the foundation's disposal.
+Some have achieved their goals, some are in exile from their home country.
+The majority continue to live in their home country and work with the support of the center to establish the human rights they are working for.

 Since 1984, awards have been given to 43 individuals and organizations from 25 different countries.
 The 2009 award was presented by President Barack Obama.
 In 2009, the RFK Human Rights began a partnership with the California International Law Center (CILC) at the University of California, Davis School of Law focusing on the crisis in Darfur.